Methamphetamine Is the Most Severely Sentenced Drug Category in Wisconsin

 § 961.41(1)(e) sets the tiers:

-- Over 3g to 10g, Class E felony, up to 15 years / 10 years.
+- Over 3g to 10g, Class E felony, up to 15 years imprisonment.

-- Over 10g to 50g, Class D felony, up to 25 years confinement.
+- Over 10g to 50g, Class D felony, up to 25 years imprisonment.

-- Over 50g, Class C felony, up to 40 years confinement + $100,000 fine.
+- Over 50g, Class C felony, up to 40 years imprisonment and a $100,000 fine.

 Compare to cocaine weight tiers and you see the difference: meth reaches Class C at 50 grams, cocaine requires over 40 grams, but the meth-specific statute doesn’t have the lower Class G entry that cocaine has, so every meth delivery case starts at Class F (12.5 years) or higher.